Methylation - A New Key To Health And Anti-Aging

 Recently everyone has been talking about a biochemical process in the body called methylation and doctors are starting to realize that it is vital to good health and staying younger for longer.
 Now we all want that right?
 When you hear the words methylation and biochemistry you probably tune out because it does not sound exciting or relevant to your daily life.
 Well, in reality, it is hugely relevant to all of those people who want to stay healthy and young.
 Basically methylation is a process that helps your body to work more efficiently - it is your body’s helper!

 Most people with health problems do not have enough methyl groups and this can be true even if a person eats a very healthy diet.
-This can be due to some types of pollution that interfere with the body’s production of methyl groups and certain toxins or stress that everyone is exposed to today which increases the body’s need for methyl groups.
+This can be due to some types of pollution that interfere with the body’s production of methyl groups and certain toxins or stresses that everyone is exposed to today which increases the body’s need for methyl groups.

 Methylation reactions are very common in the body and involved in most body functions, to some degree.
 This is why compromised methylation can cause or contribute to almost all health conditions.
 Most people today have inadequate methylation, so this becomes a very important subject.

-So what is Methylation?
+So what is methylation?